Attendance and Student Absence from School

 When the school becomes concerned that the child’s education is being affected by regular absence, the school’s Education Welfare Officer (EWO) may be informed.
 The EWO may visit the home or send a warning letter.
 If this happens, an appointment will be made for you to meet the Curriculum Learning Tutor.

 The vast majority of our students attend school regularly and are only absent for genuine reasons.

-- Please contact us on the first day of absence; a telephone call is fine; otherwise, we may have to contact you.
+- Please contact us on the first day, and each successive day, of absence; a telephone call is fine; otherwise, we will have to contact you.

 - All absences must be covered by a letter when your child returns to school.
 If no letter is received, the absence is unauthorised (truancy).